shadowed1/Chard/README.md

 - *Untested with Brunch Toolchain, Chromebrew, and dev_install.* <br>
 - *Please do not install without a USB recovery as this is under rapid development, mistakes happen, and bugs will exist (for now)!* <br>
 - *Requires 8GB of storage, 2GB of RAM, and an internet connection.*
+- Installer has ability to resume where it is left off.
+- Includes an intelligent CPU task scheduler for building packages.
+- User can customize how many threads Chard can use dynamically.
+Useful for devices with low memory.
 - GUI apps are still being worked on.
 - Supports ChromeOS, Ubuntu, Arch, and probably many more.